Kathryne Young

 Contact:

-Kathryne M. Young joined the GW Law faculty in 2022.
-She is an internationally recognized expert in legal consciousness—the study of how people understand and come to hold beliefs about the law, and the implications of these beliefs for law, legal systems, and the lives of everyday people.
-Professor Young’s research lies at the intersection of law and sociology.
-She investigates how law maps onto the realities of the social world, and the consequences for access to justice in both civil and criminal realms.
-Additionally, she has done empirical research on a broad range of sociolegal topics, including police-citizen interactions, parole hearings, illegal gambling, and legal education.
-Her first book, How to Be Sort of Happy in Law School, has been featured at dozens of law schools throughout the U.S.
+Kathryne M. Young is an internationally recognized expert in legal consciousness—the ways people understand and interact with the law, and the implications of these patterns for legal systems and people’s lives.
+Professor Young investigates how law maps onto the realities of the social world and the consequences for people’s ability to access just outcomes in both civil and criminal realms.
+Additionally, she has done empirical research on a broad range of sociolegal topics, including police-citizen interactions, parole hearings, and legal education.
+Her book, How to Be Sort of Happy in Law School, is an Amazon bestseller and has been featured at dozens of law schools throughout the U.S.

-BA, Stanford University; MFA, Oregon State University; JD, Stanford Law School; PhD, Stanford University
+BA, JD, PhD, Stanford University; MFA, Oregon State University